MICCAI22/fmri_nf/README.md

 ## mock dataset demo

-since out data is confidential, we provide code to create a mock dataset - containing all the data one needs to run our network, only with random instead of real measured values.
+This repo will allow you to perform a mock training of our fMRI neuro-feedback framework.
+Since the data we used is confidential, we provide code to create a mock dataset - containing all the data one needs to run our network, only with random instead of real measured values.

 ### steps